-Prerequisites: BIOL 311 and either BIOL 333 or BIOL 341, or consent of instructor and advisor
+Prerequisites: Graduate-level standing in Biology or Biotechnology, or consent of instructor and advisor

 A study of current topics in genetics, including the molecular basis of gene structure and action in eukaryotes and prokaryotes.
 Shares lecture with BIOL 411, with additional expectations for graduate credit.